 | Public rapid charger | ~76p | ~22p |

-Even at the standard April 2026 rate, home charging an EV costs around half as much per mile as filling up with petrol.
+At the July 2026 rate, home charging an EV costs around half as much per mile as filling up with petrol.
 Drivers on dedicated off-peak EV tariffs - available from suppliers including Octopus Energy - can charge overnight for as little as 7-8p per kWh, cutting costs further still.

 Public rapid charging is the exception.
 At around 76p per kWh, it already costs more per mile than a petrol car - and if wholesale electricity prices rise in July, that gap could widen.
 EV drivers who rely heavily on rapid chargers rather than home charging will feel the LNG price squeeze more acutely.